eren1106/mocknica/README.md

 ## ✨ Key Features

+- **⚡ Instant REST Endpoints** - Instantly generate REST endpoints you can call from any client
+- **📝 Schema-Based Design** - Define reusable data schemas and auto-generate complete CRUD endpoints
-- **🤖 AI-Powered Generation** - Generate schemas and endpoints using natural language with OpenAI, Gemini, or local Ollama models
+- **🤖 AI-Powered Generation** - Generate schemas and endpoints using LLM like GPT, Gemini, or local Ollama models
-- **📝 Schema-Based Design** - Define reusable data schemas with type-safe fields and auto-generate complete CRUD endpoints
+- **📦 Response Wrappers** - Customize response structure with reusable wrapper templates
 - **📊 Multi-Project Support** - Organize mock APIs by project with isolated endpoints and configurations
-- **🔐 Token Authentication** - Secure your mock APIs with Bearer token authentication per project
+- **🔐 Token Authentication** - Secure your mock APIs with Bearer token authentication
-- **🌐 CORS Configuration** - Configure allowed origins for browser requests on a per-project basis
+- **🌐 CORS Configuration** - Configure allowed origins for browser requests
-- **📦 Response Wrappers** - Customize response format and structure with reusable wrapper templates
-- **⚡ Rate Limiting** - Built-in rate limiting support with Redis/Upstash integration

 ## 🎯 Perfect For